futurehomeno/fimp-api/hub/gateway_service.md

 # Gateway Service

-The service represents gateway or a hub and provides a way to interact with it on the highest level.
+The gateway service represents a hub as a whole and provides a way to interact with it on the highest level.
-A special topic must be used to issue commands to the gateway.
+A special topic `pt:j1/mt:cmd/rt:ad/rn:gateway/ad:1` must be used to issue commands to the gateway.

+## FIMP Specification

-## Topics
+### Topics

 `pt:j1/mt:cmd/rt:ad/rn:gateway/ad:1`

 `pt:j1/mt:evt/rt:ad/rn:gateway/ad:1`

-## Service name
+### Service name

 `gateway`

-## Interfaces
+### Interfaces

 | Type | Interface                 | Value type | Description                                       |
 |------|---------------------------|------------|---------------------------------------------------|